tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 | TLS_DH_anon_WITH_CAMELLIA_256_GCM_SHA384 | {{!RFC6367}} |

 # ECDH Cipher Suites Whose Use Is Discouraged by This Document {#appendix-ecdh}

+{{RFC9325}} already specifies that implementations SHOULD NOT negotiate the following cipher suites; accordingly, they appear with “Recommended: N” in the IANA TLS Cipher Suites registry.
+This document updates neither the former guidance nor the registry status.
+Rather, it records the rationale for discouraging use of these cipher suites, and cites prior analyses and attacks that demonstrate the associated risks.

 | Ciphersuite  | Reference |
 |:-|:-|